3/6/23 blog post

 4 tips to prepare for the time change

 - Maintain routines.
-Even though you’re pushing everything back 10-15 minutes, it’s important to maintain your normal bedtime routine.
+Even though you’re moving your sleep schedule 10-15 minutes, it’s important to maintain your normal bedtime routine.
 Whether it’s a bath before bed, reading a book together, or snuggling, just make sure that your child’s routine remains intact.

 - Use “okay to wake” systems.
 Okay to wake alarm clocks and night lights provide your child with a time when it’s okay to wake up or come out of their room.
 Start setting the time 10-15 min later each day for a week leading up to the time change.